bkdev98/dotcom/content/meta.md

   - title: Ant Design
   - title: Mongoose
 ---
 Experienced full-stack developer with 4+ years in developing and managing modern web and mobile apps with a demonstrated history of working in the tech start-up space.
-Skilled in TypeScript, ReactJS, React Native, NodeJS and Electron.
+Skilled in ReactJS, React Native, NodeJS and Electron.